How A Nutritious Diet Can Support You in Perimenopause

-A healthy diet may aid fertility.
+A healthy diet may aid fertility

-Now, it’s important to note that these are medical associations, not conclusive results, and the largest determining factor of fertility is found in an individual’s genetics.
+It’s important to note that these are medical associations, not conclusive results, and the largest determining factor of fertility is found in an individual’s genetics.
 However, there are other health concerns that can affect fertility and pregnancy.
 Women with iron deficiencies, like certain types of anemia, have a higher risk factor for infertility, as well as adverse events during pregnancy.
 One way to help reduce this is by eating iron-rich foods like red meat, liver, seafood, and certain leafy greens, such as kale and spinach.

 Maintaining a healthy diet before pregnancy is just as important as maintaining a healthy diet during pregnancy.
 If you want to help improve your chances of becoming pregnant, make sure to take care of your body first with a baseline balanced diet that draws on multiple food groups.

-Eating healthy foods can alleviate menstrual symptoms.
+Eating healthy foods can alleviate menstrual symptoms

 The imbalances caused by the changes to sex hormones make it more difficult for the body to gain its nutritional needs.
-Healthy eating means adjusting your diet to better reflect its shifting needs, and it's the first step in preserving and protecting women's health during perimenopause or the menopausal transition.
+Healthy eating means adjusting your diet to better reflect its shifting needs, and it's the first step in preserving and protecting women's health during the menopausal transition.
 Increasing the amount of B-vitamins you get through your diet is the best way to help protect neurological health, support brain fog relief, and help improve your body’s ability to stabilize your mood swings.
 Higher calcium intake will lessen bone loss, which may limit fractures in postmenopausal women.